RIPE-NCC/ripe-atlas-tools/README.rst

 ripe-atlas
 ==========

-The Official command-line client for RIPE Atlas.
+The official command-line client for RIPE Atlas.

 Installation